 Replacement Ratio = (Gross Pre-Retirement Income – Pre-Retirement Taxes – Pre-Retirement Savings +/- Change in Expenses + Post Retirement Taxes) /Gross Pre-Retirement Income

 Some of the variables in the equation depend on you and your unique situation.
 Only you know the answers to questions like “How will my expenses change in my mid 60s?”
 Your healthcare will likely go up and your dependent (children) expenses will likely go down or completely disappear.
 Also, you can anticipate your post-retirement taxes to decrease since you won’t be earning an income.
-A longer list of considerations as well as a helpful quiz can be found here.

 So, how much money should you be laying aside now to reach your financial goals of the future?